apathism/ejstand/README.md

 This project is licensed under the
 [GNU AGPL license](https://www.gnu.org/licenses/agpl-3.0.en.html) version 3.
 See LICENSE file for more details.

+EjStand uses a lot of third-party libraries licensed under BSD2/BSD3/MIT licenses.
+You can review third-party licenses in `third-party/licenses` directory.

 If you want to use this program under other license, you can contact [me](https://apathism.net/contacts) personally, and we'll discuss conditions